 Once the cookie tops have dried, very gently brush off any extra flour with your pastry brush.

 Bake at approx. 300ºF on the bottom rack of the oven.

 Time and temperature will vary--all ovens are different.
 You will need to experiment a bit.
-Small cookies (2.5" dia.) may be done in 12-14 minutes at 300°F while larger cookies need to bake longer at a lower temperature (285°F).
+We like them cakey and moist inside so we bake small cookies (2.5" dia.)
+18-20 minutes at 290°F while larger cookies need to bake longer at a lower temperature.

 Watch them carefully.
-They are done when the bottoms are light golden brown.
+They are done when the bottoms are just turning light golden brown.
+If you want to let them age and harden you will want to cook them a few minutes more as the cakey consistency cookies are still moist enough that they will not last for weeks like a hard springerle.
 Cool completely on a wire rack before storing in tightly covered tins.